SamuelPloskonka/au-code-repro/README.md

 Recently, [GitLab](https://about.gitlab.com/) - an alternative to **GitHub** - has increased in popularity.
 Functionally they are the same, but **GitLab** allows you to make private repositories without signing up to an education programme.
 Good news: you can simply log on to **GitLab** using your **GitHub** account.
 So pick your choice!

 ## Let's get going!
+From here on I'll assume that you're an ecologist and that you're mainly coding for statistical purposes using R in R Studio, and that both together with [git](https://git-scm.com/downloads) are fully set up on your computer.
+### 1) Create a repository and make some changes.